-Bladder cancer tumors are further classified based on how the cancer cells appear when viewed through a microscope.
-This is known as tumor grade, and your doctor may describe bladder cancer as either low grade or high grade:
+Bladder cancers are further classified based on how the cancer cells appear when viewed through a microscope.
+This is known as the grade, and your doctor may describe bladder cancer as either low grade or high grade:

-- Low-grade bladder tumor.
-This type of tumor has cells that are closer in appearance and organization to normal cells (well-differentiated).
+- Low-grade bladder cancer.
+This type of cancer has cells that are closer in appearance and organization to normal cells (well differentiated).
 A low-grade tumor usually grows more slowly and is less likely to invade the muscular wall of the bladder than is a high-grade tumor.

-- High-grade bladder tumor.
-This type of tumor has cells that are abnormal-looking and that lack any resemblance to normal-appearing tissues (poorly differentiated).
+- High-grade bladder cancer.
+This type of cancer has cells that are abnormal-looking and that lack any resemblance to normal-appearing tissues (poorly differentiated).
 A high-grade tumor tends to grow more aggressively than a low-grade tumor and may be more likely to spread to the muscular wall of the bladder and other tissues and organs.

 Treatment options for bladder cancer depend on a number of factors, including the type of cancer, grade of the cancer and stage of the cancer, which are taken into consideration along with your overall health and your treatment preferences.